Azure/iot-hub-device-update/docs/agent-reference/how-to-build-agent-code.md

 #### Build Using build.sh

-To build the reference agent:
+To build the reference agent with the default parameters:

 ```shell
 ./scripts/build.sh -c